AIDA

 • Dry training to develop the body for monofin freediving

 • Physiology for monofin freediving.
-The physiological differences between
+The physiological differences

 dynamic and constant weight freediving with a monofin